 It is preferable to buy ‘officially approved’ O-rings from the stove manufacturer.
 There may be a premium to pay for these, but not always.
 Replacement ‘official’ O-rings for my Kovea Spider were a grand total of 25 pence each, plus postage.
 Sourcing official replacements ensures you are getting manufacturer specification, in good condition.
 Others may choose to simply source their spare or replacement O-rings from a secondary supplier.
 Manufacturers may also cease to provide spares for withdrawn models of stove and alternative suppliers have to be found and used.
 Particularly old or rarer stoves can prove problematic in obtaining spares for, though thankfully there remain just a few suppliers for small replacement parts, but these will get progressively harder to source.

 Three Points of the Compass includes spare O-rings in the ditty bag carried on trail.
-The three O-rings taken are two BS011 (one nitrile, one Viton) that will fit almost all small stoves, such as the Kovea Spider, Soto Windmaster, BRS 3000-T, as well as the Fire Maple Hornet when using a heat exchanger pot set-up.
+The three O-rings taken are two BS011 (one nitrile, one Viton) that will fit almost all small stoves, such as the Kovea Spider, Soto Windmaster, BRS 3000-T, Fire Maple FMS-116T and the Fire Maple Hornet that I carry when using a heat exchanger pot set-up.
 Also included is the larger size O-ring for the Soto Windmaster.
 These three O-rings stay in the ditty bag regardless of what stove is being carried, even if using a meths/alcohol stove on trail.
 I prefer to leave them there rather than take them out and forget to return them, that way I know they will be there should I require one.